• Skip to primary navigation

 Notes

-Fresh vs Frozen Fish: If fresh fish is not available, choose frozen - it is frozen fresh and will give you the best flavor next to fresh from the market.
-You can find frozen cod in the freezer section of your grocery store.
+• Fresh vs Frozen Fish: If fresh fish is not available, frozen will work great in this Baja fish taco recipe You can find frozen cod in the freezer section of your grocery store as well as other types of frozen white fish.

 Nutrition